cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 Client-side prediction means that some entities are on the 'client' timeline instead of the 'server' timeline: they are updated instantly on the client.

-The way that it works in lightyear is that for each replicated entity from the server, the client can choose to spawn 2
-entities:

-- a `Confirmed` entity that simply replicates the server updates for that entity
-- a `Predicted` entity that is updated instantly on the client, and is then corrected by the server updates
+The way it works in lightyear: a replicated entity that the client predicts gets a `Predicted` marker on the receiving side.
+There is only one entity.
+Its live components hold the predicted values, and each predicted component carries two history buffers on the same entity:

+- `ConfirmedHistory<C>`: authoritative states received from the server
+- `PredictionHistory<C>`: what the client itself simulated

-The main difference between the two is that, if you do an action on the client (for example move a character), the action will be applied instantly on the Predicted entity, but will be applied on the Confirmed entity only after the server executed the action and replicated the result back to the client.
+If you do an action on the client (for example move a character), it applies instantly to the live components.
+Roughly 1 RTT later the server's authoritative state for that tick arrives in the `ConfirmedHistory`, and the two get compared.

 ## Wrong predictions and rollback